Nano-bubbles

 Charges control agglomeration of chiral fibers

-With LD simulations, we concluded that the effective charge on the fibers dictates the agglomeration process and that the final geometry of the agglomerated fibers is marked by crossed nodes.
+We concluded that the effective charge on the fibers dictates the agglomeration process and that the final geometry of the agglomerated fibers is marked by crossed nodes.

 Cell Reports Phys.
 Sci.
 2020, 1 (8), 100148.